tondi/hajto.github.io/_posts/2017-02-11-elixir-for-everyone.md

 comments: true
 ---

 I was trying to present basic concepts of Elixir to my friends, but each time they would rather stay with their boring imperative languages..
 They usually find it overcomplicated.
-I think that's time to change that.
+I think it's time to finally change that.

 <!--more-->